The Team at Singh Surgical Partnership are:

 Neil has treated a wide range of elite male and female athletes from both professional and Olympic sports.

 Neil is dynamic, hard working and patient orientated in his approach.
 He utilises manual therapy including manipulation, prescriptive exercise, sport specific rehabilitation along with acupuncture and electrotherapy when appropriate in his treatment of patients.

 Neil is a family man with two children with interests in running, cycling, skiing, Karate and travelling.

-Nicola is a highly committed medical secretary who is able to build good relationships with health professionals and patients.
+Nicola is a highly committed, efficient, medical secretary who is able to build excellent relationships with health care professionals, patients and relatives.
 She is a highly valued and integral member of the team.

-She is able to provide the highest standard of service and assist in managing patient expectations.
+She is able to provide the highest standard of service and assist in managing and exceeding patient expectations.

-She has a caring and empathetic approach always putting the patient first.
+She demonstrates excellent communication skills and has a caring and empathetic approach always putting the patient first.
 She receives regular positive feedback from patients, relatives and professionals.

 ‘Just to say a quick thank you for your kindness before my hernia operation.
 I realise I must have been a pain keep going on when you couldn’t do anything, much appreciated!’
 M.B Sep 2020